 Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

-Sitting at a console in a surgical suite at Long Beach Memorial, Imad Shbeeb, M.D., renowned colorectal surgeon, monitors video screens and directs robotic arms to remove cancerous tumors and surrounding tissue when performing surgeries for patients with colorectal cancers.
+Sitting at a console in a surgical suite at Long Beach Medical Center, Imad Shbeeb, M.D., renowned colorectal surgeon, monitors video screens and directs robotic arms to remove cancerous tumors and surrounding tissue when performing surgeries for patients with colorectal cancers.

 “These advantages are significant for precision and control,” says Dr. Shbeeb, who has long been an advocate of less invasive techniques.

 The Patient Advantage